 - Cheap.
 Chuck roast, potatoes, and carrots are some of the cheapest real foods at the store.

 - Great as leftovers.
+If you have any left, that is.

 - Really, really good.
+Like REALLY good.

 - Comfort food made easy.

 - Perfect for serving to company!
+This is one of those low-effort, high-reward recipes.

-- Freezer-friendly (both for a future freezer meal or as leftovers)
+- Freezer-friendly: both for a future freezer meal or as leftovers.

 INGREDIENTS FOR POT ROAST SLOW COOKER

 - Beef.
-Boneless chuck roast works the best, but a round roast will work as well.
+Boneless beef chuck roast works the best, but a round roast will work as well.
 (Brisket is a tougher cut and not ideal for this recipe.)

 - Carrots.
 You can use baby carrots or make this with large carrots cut into 1” pieces.